 TGbe editor: please find below the changes related to CID 22307

-NOTE 1—A non-AP MLD can discover basic information of an AP MLD or that of an AP affiliated with an AP MLD via other means such as BSS transition management (see 35.3.23 (BSS transition management for MLDs)).
+NOTE 1—A non-AP MLD can discover information of an AP MLD or that of an AP affiliated with an AP MLD via other means such as BSS transition management (see 35.3.23 (BSS transition management for MLDs)).
 The frame exchange for gathering information of the AP MLD and its affiliated one or more APs, and for performing ML setup with the AP MLD will be the same as that described in this clause.

 35.3.12.2 Basic BSS operation